Portiloop/portiloop-software/README.md

 You can select the relevant pipeline and parameters for your experiments in the `Advanced` tab.

-:info: The `Acquisition only` pipeline does not perform any detection or stimulation.
+:information_source: The `Acquisition only` pipeline does not perform any detection or stimulation.

 ### Jupyter UI